 We’ve heard many stories about businesses losing important documents due to natural catastrophes, fires, and other incidents.

-A DMS, with capabilities such as centralized storage, digitalization, digital archiving, and so on, allows improved backup and recovery of documents in the event of any unanticipated incidents.
+A DMS, with capabilities such as centralized storage, digitalization, digital archiving, and so on, allows improved digital preservation, backup and recovery of documents in the event of any unanticipated incidents.

 14- Audit trail